 Gaston Gayles, Alumni Association Distinguished Graduate Professor of Education at NC State and senior advisor for advancing diversity, equity, and inclusion in the College of Education, is this year’s president of the Association for the Study of Higher Education (ASHE), a scholarly organization with more than 2,200 members nationwide.
-In that role, she is co-organizing an upcoming symposium jointly with the American College Personnel Association, a student affairs association.
+In that role, she is co-organizing an upcoming symposium jointly with the American College Personnel Association: College Student Educators International, a student affairs association.

 The 2022 ACPA-ASHE Presidential Symposium will take place on Friday, Sept.
 30, in hybrid format at NC State’s Friday Institute for Educational Innovation.
 The Abstract sat down with Gaston Gayles to talk about this year’s theme: “Finding Our Way: Centering Joy, Care, and Community.”

 The Abstract: To start, what is something that people at NC State might not know about you?

 Joy Gaston Gayles: I was a fast-pitch softball player (pitcher) in high school and college, but everybody knows that.
 People may not know that I’ve run two half marathons, and I have aspirations to run a full.
 In my mind, I have put the two half marathons together and have already run a full marathon, but I know it doesn’t work that way.
 So my goal of running a full remains.

 Gaston Gayles: This is an annual symposium that brings people together for conversation and community around higher education issues.
 University faculty, students and staff are all welcomed to attend.
 Given the national scope of both organizations, we also hope people from neighboring colleges and universities will join either in person or virtually.

 TA: You chose the topic of “joy” as the theme.
 Why?